Judge: US must weigh cutbacks in top coal region by late ’19

 BILLINGS, Mont.
-(AP) — A federal judge in Montana has given the Trump administration until late 2019 to analyze reduced mining in the nation’s most productive coal fields as a way to fight climate change.
+(AP) — A federal judge in Montana has given the Trump administration until late 2019 to analyze reductions to mining in the nation’s most productive coal fields as a way to fight climate change.

-The Tuesday order from U.S. District Judge Brian Morris in Great Falls applies to the Powder River Basin of Montana and Wyoming.
+The order from U.S. District Judge Brian Morris, issued Tuesday, applies to the Powder River Basin of Montana and Wyoming.
 The region supplies about 40 percent of the nation’s coal, much of it from massive strip mines on public lands.

+The case involves a challenge by environmentalists of U.S. Bureau of Land Management plans issued in 2015 to lease more than 10 billion tons of coal in the region.
+The plans also guide the leasing of oil and gas.

-Morris turned down a request from environmentalists to halt new coal leasing until the review is completed.
-Lease sales already had slowed considerably over the past decade as demand for coal has declined.
+Morris turned down a request from environmentalists to halt new energy lease sales until the climate change review is completed.
+However, each individual lease issued will have to go through a review similar to the one Morris required for the region as a whole.

 Most Read Business Stories